volume-trader/QuantowerKB/analytics-panels/tpo-chart.md

 ### Aggregation of TPO Profile Chart

 The base element of the TPO chart is letters that are used to build the market profile structure.
 Each letter initially represents a half-hour period.
-Quantower offers to specify in the aggregation settings any values on the basis of which the profile will be built.
+VT-Terminal offers to specify in the aggregation settings any values on the basis of which the profile will be built.
 For example, a daily profile of 30-minute bars is considered as a “standard”.
 But you can set a lower value of “**Build From**” and the profile will be more granular.
 Conversely, set the value higher and the shape of the profile will be smoother.

 ![](../.gitbook/assets/custom-period.gif)